JakubFranek/Kapytal/docs/glossary.md

 In the [Transaction Table](#transaction-table-), Native Amount and Base Amount are two separate columns.
 Native Amount displays the amount of all [Transactions](#transaction) except the [Cash Transfer](#cash-transfer-) and [Security Transfer](#security-transfer-) Transactions, which are denominated in a Currency different from the base Currency.

-In the [Securities Form](#securities-form) Overview tab tree, there are several performance indicators, some of which are also denominated in the native Currency of the given Security.
+In the [Securities Form](#securities-form) Overview tab tree, there are several performance indicators which are denominated in the native Currency of the given Security.

 ---